leewei05/sys-interview/cpp/README.md

 Lambdas can be more easily inlined by the compilers.

 In C++14, Generic Lambdas allow developers to use `auto` in the parameter lists.

+### Structured Bindings

+Introduced in C++17, structured bindings allow for a more convenient and readable way to unpack and assign values from tuples, pairs, or structs.
+It simplifies the process of creating multiple variables from a single compound object.

+Here's an [example](https://godbolt.org/z/xsvfjcz8E) using a `std::tuple`.

+This feature makes the code cleaner and less error-prone, as you don't need to use `std::get` with indices, which can be a source of bugs.